• Skip to primary navigation

 Salt - A hint of salt helps to balance the frosting's sweetness and enhance the flavors of the butter and vanilla.

-Confectioners’ Sugar - Confectioners’ sugar provides the sweetness for the frosting, and it’s fine texture allows it to dissolve more easily into the butter.
+Confectioners’ Sugar - Confectioners’ sugar provides the sweetness for the frosting, and its fine texture allows it to dissolve more easily into the butter.

 Whole Milk - Milk adds a final bit of creaminess to the frosting.
 I recommend whole milk (or even heavy cream), since the higher fat content will produce the best creaminess, but any dairy milk you prefer will work.